The Upper Madison

 Lyons Bridge to McAtee Bridge

 Below Lyons Bridge, fishing from a boat is permitted.
 With this change in regulation, so does the boat traffic.
 Anticipate high boat numbers and minimal wade anglers.
 With that said, the trout numbers are high, and this section fishes all year consistently.
 You’ll also find no shortage of guide traffic as many guides from Bozeman, Ennis, and Big Sky call this section home for a large portion of the fishing season.
-We recommend anglers that they should fish first thing in the morning or sleep in and do an afternoon float.
+We recommend that anglers should fish first thing in the morning or sleep in and do an afternoon float.
 Not only are boat numbers essentially none, but the fishing is also typically the best of the day with active insect hatches.

 McAtee to Varney